pawamoy/django-appsettings/docs/usage.rst

 Declaring your settings
 -----------------------

-To declare your application setting, create a settings class inheriting from ``appsettings.AppSettings``:
+To declare your application settings, create a settings class inheriting from ``appsettings.AppSettings``:

 .. code:: python